 What Is It?

-The African clawed frog is a predatory semi-aquatic frog native to sub-Saharan Africa that is highly adaptable to diverse environmental conditions including freezing and droughts.
-It reproduces so rapidly that it can double its population and range within 10 years.
+The African clawed frog is a predatory semi-aquatic frog native to sub-Saharan Africa that is highly adaptable to diverse environmental conditions and habitats.
+They reproduce so rapidly that they can double the population, and range, within 10 years.
 Similar to bullfrogs, African clawed frogs will eat anything that will fit into their mouths including other frogs, fish, birds, mammals, and snails.

 Is It Here Yet?

 Yes.
 African clawed frogs were first identified in 2015 in King County and have since been confirmed in three other cities (Bothell, Issaquah, and Lacey).
 They have entered the state through the aquarium and pet trades, and possibly via release after being used in science classes.

 Why Should I Care?

-African clawed frogs harm native ecosystems by competing with native species.
+African clawed frogs harm native ecosystems by competing with native species for resources.
 They also have the potential to introduce harmful pathogens that hurt native amphibian and fish populations, including salmon.
 It is important to limit the handling of African clawed frogs, due to the diseases they carry; anyone who comes into contact with an African clawed frog should thoroughly wash their hands.
-Lastly, an infestation of African clawed frogs decreases recreational fishing potential, in addition to the need to quarantine infested water bodies and close them off to public use.
+Lastly, an infestation of African clawed frogs decreases recreational fishing potential, due to the need to quarantine infested water bodies and close them off to public use.

 How Can We Stop It?